 Image Credit: Deposit Photos

 Like rosemary, basil plants are not only the perfect herb for cooking, but they are also efficient at repelling mosquitoes.
-Place this mosquito-repelling plant near the patio deck or any other outdoor space where you spend the most time.
+Place this mosquito-repelling plant near the patio or deck or any other outdoor space where you spend the most time.

 Website | + posts